 The social order this evinces is of a classless society underscored by the denunciation of all forms of oppression and tyranny.
 Nanak held in high regard the right to freedom of expression and he wanted people to be free of social and political oppression.

 Because Nanak conceptualized the world as a spiritual and moral order, the state, which itself is a part of this order, must serve moral ends.
 Rulers and the administers of law are the embodiment of the supreme law and must therefore seek justice and avoid arbitrary use of power and authority.

 Nanak’s God Theology

-“If I cut my body into pieces, and burn them in the fire, and if I make my body and mind into firewood, and night and day burn them in the fire, and if I perform hundreds of thousands and millions of religious rituals – still, all these are not equal to the Name of the Lord” (p.
-62).
+“If I cut my body into pieces, and burn them in the fire, and if I make my body and mind into firewood, and night and day burn them in the fire, and if I perform hundreds of thousands and millions of religious rituals – still, all these are not equal to the Name of the Lord”.

-Nanak referred to God by many names and claimed that to love God also meant to love humanity.
-Being in communion with God also meant to have a love for human community.
-Such is essential for without the love of God and the sense of community, people are ultimately led to a weakened, purposelessness, and fearful existence.
+Being in communion with God meant having a love for the human community.
+Without this love for God and sense of community, people are led to a weakened, purposeless, and fearful existence.
 Only the love of God can invest human life with strength, purpose, a sense of community, and a commitment to the common good.